 3.2 Take or Pay(XX/XX/XX Version)

-«Customer Name» shall pay for the amount of Firm Requirements Power it has committed to purchase and that BPA makes available under section 3.1, at the rates BPA establishes in a 7(i) Process in accordance with pursuant to the TRM, as applicable to such power, whether or not «Customer Name» took actual delivery of such power.
+«Customer Name» shall pay for the Firm Requirements Power it is obligated to purchase and that BPA makes available under section 3.1, at the rates BPA establishes in a 7(i) Process pursuant to the PRDM, as applicable to such power, whether or not «Customer Name» took delivery of such power.

 END BLOCK template.